Planning a trip to Western Norway’s cutest city? Check below for all the best things to do in Bergen!

 Right by the edge of the harbor sits the Fisketorget (fish market).
 It’s been around since the 1200s and is full of fresh fish as well as seafood and other items depending on the season.
 As you might guess, the market was a place for fisherman from outside of the city to sell their wares.
 The indoor component, Mathallen, was built in 2012 and is open year round while the outdoor component is open May 1st through the summer.

-I got a little salmon sandwich while we were sightseeing, but there are a few places to sit down if you want a proper meal.
-I even saw some paella being offered!
+On my first visit, I got a little salmon sandwich while we were sightseeing, but there are a few places to sit down if you want a proper meal.
+I even saw some paella being offered.

 Coming on a Tuesday and craving some Italian?
 Check out Boccone Ristorante.
 Another friend who lives in Bergen, Lisa, has a whole post of her favorite restaurants in the city and Boccone is her top pick for Italian.
 While their normal menu is full of fantastic dishes, they do a special dish on Tuesdays – grana padano.
 Think rigatoni pasta mixed in a gooey cheese wheel and topped with fresh truffles.
 YUM!
 Silvia and I went on my last visit, and it more than lived up to the hype.

 One of my favorite similarities between Korea and Norway is that they have strong cafe cultures.
 Korea leans more trendy and unique while Norwegian cafes emphasize koselig (coziness).
-As with Korea, I am always down to try a new cafe while here.
-While in Bergen, we grabbed a coffee at Det Lille Kaffekompaniet and Godt Brød Fløyen.
+As with Korea, I am always down to try a new cafe while here, and between all my visits I’ve gone to quite a few!
+Here are some favorites:

 Because Norway is fairly cold most of the year, they’ve really nailed the concept of coselig.
 (In fact, hygge is actually a Norwegian word!)
-Bergen is know for its consistent rainfall, so you can bet their bars have some sort of cozy element.
-So far I’ve gotten drinks at Ferdinand på Engen and Luddi and enjoyed both of them even though I don’t drink alcohol.
+Bergen is known for its consistent rainfall, so you can bet their bars have some sort of cozy element.
+So far I’ve gotten drinks at Ferdinand på Engen, Luddi, and Dark & Stormy and enjoyed all of them even though I don’t drink alcohol.
+Dark & Stormy also has a nice outdoor seating area for nice weather – it’s deceptively spacious.

 And there you have it – all the incredible things to do in Bergen on your first trip!
 Anything I should make sure I do on my next visit?